Intelligent, autonomous, and mobile

 Smart Disinfection

 Haystack Robotics’ patented smart disinfection with object recognition means Purple spends more time on the high touch areas of a room.
-Powerful AI algorithms identify high touch surfaces such as doorknobs and light switches, increasing the disinfection time as the robot passes those areas to insure a thorough cleaning.
+Powerful AI algorithms identify high touch surfaces such as doorknobs and light switches, increasing the disinfection time as the robot passes those areas to ensure a thorough cleaning.

 Follow Me Mode

 With its ability to identify and track a person, Purple conveniently follows its operator from room to room.
-Person recognition is also part of an important safety feature, allowing the robot to shut down operation when a person enters the room during a disinfection cycle
+Person recognition is also part of an important safety feature, allowing the robot to shut down operation when a person enters the room during a disinfection cycle.

 Control and Monitor